 Private Counselling for Internet Sex Addiction in Sydney & Nationally Online

-INTERNET AND CHAT-ROOM SEX ADDICTION AND PORNOGRAPHY
+INTERNET CHAT ROOM SEX ADDICTION AND PORNOGRAPHY

 WHY ONLINE SEX?

 Individuals use online sex for a variety of addictive, or non-addictive reasons.
-Teenagers may be curious and want to explore sex safely, by avoiding a real person and possible STI infections.
+Teenagers may be curious and want to explore sex safely, by avoiding a real person, and possible STI infections.